 An abstract noun is a type of noun that represents concepts, qualities, emotions, or states that cannot be perceived through the senses.

-According to Dictionary.com, a noun denoting something immaterial and abstract, as rest, dread, or transportation, and a noun formed with a suffix that imparts such a meaning, as kindness.
+According to Dictionary.com, a noun denoting something immaterial and abstract, such as rest, dread, or transportation, and a noun formed with a suffix that imparts such a meaning, as kindness.

-As per Cambridge Dictionary, a noun that refers to a thing that does not exist as a material object.
+As per Cambridge Dictionary, a noun refers to a thing that does not exist as a material object.

-What are the differences between abstract nouns and concrete nouns?
+Differences between abstract nouns and concrete nouns?

 Here are some key differences between abstract nouns and concrete nouns: